fakela/documentation/get-started/what-is-mindee.md

 Our mission is to provide real-time, human-level accuracy in data extraction from paper and digital documents for our customers.

 ## Who is Mindee For?
 Mindee has a developer-first mindset and strives to provide robust document parsing APIs that developers may use to solve their issues.
-Mindee eliminates the need for human data entry.
+Mindee eliminates the need for manual data entry.
 This results in:

 - increased efficiency
 - fewer errors during data extraction, and